 Customers with any concerns or comments about the tram services can contact us 24 hours a day on 0343 222 1234 or through our online contact form.

-The RAIB's investigation is continuing, and is independent of any investigation by the tramway industry, the British Transport Police or the Office of Rail and Road.
+The RAIB's investigation is independent of any investigation by the tramway industry, the British Transport Police or the Office of Rail and Road.

 The following organisations are also involved in investigating the derailment.